- Discounted Entry Rate

-* Disabled parking areas are available for Blue Badge holders at the top end of the zoo's car parks.
+* Parking areas for those with disability are available for Blue Badge holders at the zoo's car parks close to the entrance.
 Blue Badges must be properly displayed on the dashboard of the vehicle with the side showing the wheelchair symbol facing forward.

 * Double and Triple pushchairs: Please note that some users of some double and triple pushchairs may experience problems in accessing some of our standard single doorways.